-- Maintain existing homes and historic character defining features such as drives, walls, landscaping, and tree cover. - Promote building rehabilitation that is in keeping with a building's existing architectural style and scale and that of neighboring homes to retain the town's character. - Accommodate in-fill development that complements the scale, setbacks and style of adjacent homes. - Increase pedestrian connectivity between neighborhoods, the town center, parks, and other activity centers.
+- Maintain existing homes and houric character defining features such as drives, walls, landscaping, and tree cover - Promote building rehabilitation that is in keeping with a building's existing architectural style and scale and that of ne boring lomes to retain the town's character. - Accommodate in-fill develope of that complements the scale, setbacks and style of adjacent homes. - Increase pedestrian connectivity between neighborhoods, the town center, parks, and other activity centers.